 Terrance (Terry) Haas was elected to the CSI Board of Directors in 2012 and serves on the CSI Audit and Executive Committees and is chairman of the CSI Risk Committee.
 A successful business executive with more than 25 years of leadership experience, Terry’s previous leadership roles include chief executive officer of the Harvard Drug Group, and executive vice president and chief integration officer for AmerisourceBergen, a Fortune 50 corporation.
 Terry also served as president of AmerisourceBergen Drug Corp., where he assumed full profit and loss (P&L) responsibility for the largest division of the parent corporation.
 He earned a bachelor’s degree in finance and marketing from St. Louis University and a Master of Business Administration from the University of Notre Dame.

 Kristin Rudolph Muhlner was elected to CSI’s Board of Directors in 2017 and is a member of the CSI Profit Sharing Committee.
+She is CEO and co-founder of Affect Therapeutics, an organization that employs mobile technology to revolutionize stimulant addiction recovery.
 With more than 20 years of experience in leading high-growth technology organizations, Kristin possesses a diverse background in executive management, business operations, customer experience, product strategy and revenue generation.
 She also is a recognized leader in enterprise software and cloud technologies, having held key leadership positions with such companies as Sprinklr, newBrandAnalytics, RollStream, webMethods, Deloitte Consulting and Accenture (formerly Andersen Consulting).
-Throughout her career, Kristin has provided strategic leadership in a variety of roles, including chief executive officer, chief marketing officer and executive vice president of revenue, and she has worked with such major brands as Hyatt, Kohl’s and McDonald’s.
+Throughout her career, Kristin has provided strategic leadership in a variety of roles, including chief executive officer, chief marketing officer and executive vice president of revenue, and worked with such major brands as Hyatt, Kohl’s and McDonald’s.

 A member of the CSI Board of Directors since 1999, David Paxton chairs the CSI Executive and Compensation committees.
 David is also currently Chairman of Paxton Media Group, Paducah, Kentucky, having previously served as President and CEO for 20 years.
 Before joining Paxton Media Group, he worked in investment banking for Morgan Stanley & Co., Inc. (Chicago and New York) and J. J. B. Hilliard, W.L.
 Lyons, Inc. David has earned degrees from Harvard College and the Stanford University Graduate School of Business.